-The Retreat is located in the old village of Benalmadena Pueblo, with traditional Andalusian houses and characteristic narrow streets with colorful flowers and easy to drive from the international Malaga airport.
+The Retreat is located in the old village of Benalmadena Pueblo, with traditional Andalusian houses and characteristic charming little streets with colorful flowers and easy to drive from the international Malaga airport.

 It is the perfect way to perk up your week!